-For this image, 1,001 TEM images were captured at $5,000 \times (2.18 \text{ nm/pixel})$ with SerialEM, tiled into a single mosaic dataset by ir-translate and ir-grid-refine, and visualized with MosaicBuilder.
-The overlap of each image with its neighbors is shown in (A) and the entire seamless image visualized in (B).
-The polygonal region in (B) is visualized in (C) simply by "zooming" in MosaicBuilder and the classifications obtained in Figure 11 annotated onto the initial section of the dataset.
-The rectangles in (C) are further enlargements that extend to the synaptic level.
-See Video S3. doi:10.1371/journal.pbio.1000074.g014 the Association for Research in Vision and Ophthalmology Statement for the Use of Animals in Ophthalmic and Visual Research.
-Retinal samples were taken from Dutch Belted rabbits (Oregon Rabbitry), C57Bl/6J mice (The Jackson Laboratories), and TG9N transgenic mice that have an aggressive photoreceptor degeneration and neural remodeling defect [56].
-Light-adapted adult male and female pigmented rabbits tranquilized with intramuscular ketamine/xylazine were deeply anesthetized with intraperitoneal urethane in saline, euthanized by thoracotomy in accord with University of Utah Institutional Animal Care and Use Committee guidelines, and the eyes immediately injected with 0.1 ml fixative and an additional 18-Ga needle pressure relief.
-Rabbit eyes were enucleated, hemisected, and fixed in 1% formaldehyde, 2.5% glutaraldehyde, 3% sucrose, 1 mM MgSO4, in 0.1 M phosphate or cacodylate buffer, (pH 7.4).
-Lightadapted mice were rapidly euthanized with halothane or an isoflurane vaporizer.
-Mouse eyes were slit at the limbus and injected slowly with 0.1 ml fixative before enucleation and immersion fixation for 24 h.
-All tissues were osmicated 45-60 min in 0.5%-1% OsO4 in 0.1M cacodylate buffer, processed in maleate buffer for en bloc staining with uranyl acetate, and processed for resin embedding as described in Marc and Liu [17].
+All animal use including methods for anesthesia and euthanasia conformed to institutional animal care and use authorizations at the University of Utah and to the Association for Research in Vision and Ophthalmology Statement for the Use of Animals in Ophthalmic and Visual Research.
+Retinal samples were taken from Dutch Belted rabbits (Oregon Rabbitry, OR), C57Bl/6J mice (The

+Jackson Laboratories, Bar Harbor, ME) and TG9N transgenic mice that have an aggressive photoreceptor degeneration and neural remodeling defect (Jones et al. 2003).
+Light-adapted adult male and female pigmented rabbits tranquilized with intramuscular ketamine/xylazine were deeply anesthetized with intraperitoneal urethane in saline, euthanized by thoracotomy in accord with University of Utah Institutional Animal Care and Use Committee guidelines, and the eyes immediately injected with 0.1 ml fixative and an additional 18 Ga needle pressure relief.
+Rabbit eyes were enucleated, hemisected, and fixed in 1% formaldehyde, 2.5% glutaraldehyde, 3% sucrose, 1 mM MgSO4, in 0.1 M phosphate or cacodylate buffer, pH 7.4.
+Light-adapted mice were rapidly euthanized with halothane or an isoflurane vaporizer.
+Mouse eyes were slit at the limbus and injected slowly with 0.1 ml fixative before enucleation and immersion fixation for 24h.
+All tissues were osmicated 45-60 min in 0.5-1% OsO4 in 0.1M cacodylate buffer, processed in maleate buffer for en bloc staining with uranyl acetate, and processed for resin embedding as described in Marc and Liu [17].
 Specifically for CN maps, flat resin mounts of retina are remounted for serial sections in the horizontal plane through the inner plexiform layer [27,71].
 Vertical sections of mouse retina were used to define normal C57Bl6/j and disordered TG9N mouse retinal circuitries.
-Serial sections were cut at 60-90 nm with various models of Leica ultramicrotomes onto carbon-coated Formvar films on gold slot grids and imaged at 80 KeV in either a Hitachi H-600 or JEOL JEM 1400 electron microscope at 5,000-10,000× magnification.
-Images were captured directly on film (Kodak 4489 Electron Microscope Film) and digitized at 16 bits grayscale on Ultramax or Creoscitex scanners, or captured digitally on a GATAN Ultrascan 4000 16 megapixel 16-bit camera.
+Serial sections were cut at 60-90 nm with various models of Leica ultramicrotomes onto carbon-coated Formvar® films on gold slot grids and imaged at 80 KeV in either a Hitachi H-600 or JEOL JEM 1400 electron microscope at 5,000-10,000x magnification.
+Images were captured directly on film (Kodak 4489 Electron Microscope Film) and digitized at 16 bits greyscale on Ultramax or Creoscitex scanners, or captured digitally on a GATAN Ultrascan 4000 16 megapixel 16-bit camera.